AdobeDocs/analytics-platform.sv-SE/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 1. För Adobe Analytics-implementeringar med AppMeasurement eller Analytics-tillägg (taggar) skapar [ett datastödram i Adobe Experience Platform](/help/getting-started/cja-upgrade/cja-upgrade-datastream.md). <!-- Is this correct?
 Will customers on the Web SDK already have a datastream that they only need to add AEP as a service to?
 Or does this step apply to everyone?-->

-   För Adobe Analytics-implementeringar som använder Web SDK finns redan ett datastream.
+   För Adobe Analytics-implementeringar som använder Web SDK finns det redan ett datastream.

 1. [Lägg till Adobe Experience Platform som en tjänst i ditt datastream](/help/getting-started/cja-upgrade/cja-upgrade-datastream-addplatform.md).